simonwahll/wahllcontent/dart/dart/variables.md

 ## The `var` Keyword

-The `var` keyword is recommended to use when a variable is declared in a functions `local scope` and the type of the variable is apparent.
+The `var` keyword is recommended to use when a variable is declared in a function's `local scope` and the type of the variable is apparent.
 The variable is still statically typed and the type of the first value assigned to it will be the type of the variable for the rest of the program.

 Let's demonstrate this: